-If equipped with an auto open bulkhead door, the bulkhead door will open automatically if the vehicle is on and you do one of the following:
+If equipped, the sliding (bulkhead) door will open automatically if the vehicle is on and you:

-Press the touchpad on the wall next to the bulkhead door while the remote key is inside the vehicle.
+• Press the touchpad on the wall next to the bulkhead door while the remote key is inside the vehicle.

-- Press the lower button on the back of the drivers side of the steering wheel. - Shift into P (Park) while the vehicle is in Delivery Mode.
+- Press the lower button on the back of the driver side of the steering wheel. - Shift into P (Park) while the vehicle is in Delivery mode.